aistrate/TypingPractice/Readme.md

-This is a program that enables you to improve typing skills such as:
+This is a program that enables you to improve your typing skills, including:

 * general speed (assuming you already know how to touch-type)
 * proficiency on specific types of text (e.g., programming language source code)
 * speed on specific types of characters (e.g., numbers, symbols)

 It includes a couple of practice text generators (import from Wikipedia articles, import from source code, generation of random characters).
-These will enable practicing on a wide variety of texts, incuding source code in the programming language of your choice.
+These will allow you to practice on a variety of texts of your own choosing.

 Downloads